gazebosim/gz-sim/doc/architecture_design.md

 * **Simulation runner**: Runs a whole world or some levels of a world, but no more than 1 world.
-    * It has a single ECM with all the entities and components relevant to the levels / world being simulated.
+    * :construction: It has a single ECM with all the entities and components relevant to the levels / world / performer being simulated.
     * It has an event manager.
     * It loads up a set of systems.
     * Each simulation runner may run in a separate process, or share a process with other runners - this is decided at runtime.

-* **Primary / secondary runner**: For each world that is split across multiple runners, there is exactly one primary simulation runner and one or more secondary runners.
+* :construction: **Primary / secondary runner**: For each world that is split across multiple runners, there is exactly one primary simulation runner and one or more secondary runners.
 The **secondary** runners are running a set of levels of the world, while the **primary** runner is keeping all secondaries in sync.